How to Reinstate Car Insurance After a Lapse

 Retroactive Coverage Is Not Guaranteed

-Reinstatement restores your coverage going forward from the effective date — it does not cover accidents, theft or damage that occurred while your policy was lapsed.
-Do not assume that paying your back premiums fills in the gap.
-If something happened during the lapse, you are personally liable for those costs.
+Reinstatement restores your coverage from the effective date forward.
+There's no retroactivity clause, which means your policy doesn't cover accidents or damage that occurred while your policy was lapsed.
+Don't assume that paying back premiums fills in the gap.
+If something happened during the lapse, you're liable for those costs.

 Your Insurer May Decline Reinstatement

-Insurance companies are not legally required to reinstate a lapsed policy.
-Drivers with multiple prior lapses, a recent at-fault claim or a poor payment history are most likely to be denied.
-If your insurer declines, you will need to shop for a new policy — and your lapse history will be visible to other carriers.
+Insurance companies aren't legally required to reinstate a lapsed policy.
+Drivers with multiple prior lapses or a poor payment history are most likely to be denied, though the decision also depends on how long the policy was lapsed, your driving record and the reason for the gap.
+If your insurer declines, you'll need to shop for a new policy.
+Your lapse history is visible to other carriers and will affect the rates you're quoted, potentially categorizing you as a high-risk driver.
+State regulations vary, but insurers have broad discretion to deny reinstatement.

 Expect a Rate Surcharge at Next Renewal